YannGarcia/repo/README.md

         - Microchip MCUs

 ## 2. Setup development environment
-According to your OS of your board (Raspberry PI, BeagleBone, CHIP...):
+According to your OS (Linux based or MAC OX X) for cross-compiling or the board you are working on (Raspberry PI, BeagleBone, CHIP...), follow the stps below:

+    1. In your home directory, create the folders bin, lib, include, tmp: ```mkdir -p bin lib include tmp
-    1. Create a link from the correct bash profile located into repo/bash_profiles/devenv.bash.<os|board> to ~/devenv.bash (e.g. ln -s ~/repo/bash_profiles/devenv.bash.macosx ~/devenv.bash)
+    2. Create a link from the correct bash profile located into repo/bash_profiles/devenv.bash.<os|board> to ~/devenv.bash (e.g. ln -s ~/repo/bash_profiles/devenv.bash.macosx ~/devenv.bash)
-    2. Update your own ~/.bash_profile to execute the development environment file
+    3. Update your own ~/.bash_profile to execute the development environment file

 ```bash
         if [ -f ~/devenv.bash ]